surajit09/YoutubeSearchApp/README.md

 ### Installing

-run npm install  to install all the packages.
+run "npm install" in the command prompt to install all the packages .
-Then run webpack to build the project
+Then run "webpack" to build the project
-Then you need to run npm start to start the local webpack-dev server which will serve the index page
+Then you need to run "npm start" to start the local webpack-dev server which will serve the index page